Vande Bharat Express

 Vande Bharat Express is a medium to long-distance semi-high speed express train service operated by the Indian Railways.
 It is a reserved, air-conditioned chair car service connecting cities that are less than 800 km apart or take less than ten hours to travel with existing services.
-The commercial service was officially inaugurated on 15 February 2019.
+The first commercial service of Vande Bharat was officially inaugurated on 15 February 2019 by Prime Minister Narendra Modi.

-The trainsets are self-propelling Electric Multiple Units with eight, sixteen or twenty coaches.
-The trainsets were introduced as a part of the Make in India initiative by the Indian government.
-They were designed and are manufactured by the state-owned Integral Coach Factory in Chennai.
-Introduced in 2018, the trainsets achieved speeds of up to 183 km/h during trial runs.
-However, the maximum operational speed is restricted to 160 km/h which is achieved by the Rani Kamalapati–Hazrat Nizamuddin and Hazrat Nizamuddin-Khajuraho services on the Tughlakabad–Agra section.
+The trainsets are self-propelling electric multiple units (EMUs) in eight, sixteen or twenty coach configurations.
+They were introduced as part of the Make in India initiative by the Indian government, and are designed and manufactured by the state-owned Integral Coach Factory in Chennai.
+Introduced in 2018, the trainsets achieved speeds up to 183 km/h during trial runs.
+However, the maximum operational speed is restricted to 160 km/h, which is achieved by the Rani Kamalapati–Hazrat Nizamuddin and Hazrat Nizamuddin-Khajuraho services on the Tughlakabad–Agra section.
 This is the highest operational speed on the Indian Railways network, shared with Gatimaan Express over the same section.
-The train is capable of faster acceleration and deceleration, and it went from 0 to 100 km/h in 52 seconds during the trial runs.
+The train is capable of faster acceleration and deceleration, and it went from 0 to 100 km/h in 52 seconds during trial runs.

-Vande Bharat sleeper services have been planned, which would be serviced by dedicated sleeper trainsets consisting of sixteen coaches each.
-These would be reserved, air-conditioned sleeper services connecting cities that are 800 km to 1200 km apart.
+Vande Bharat sleeper services operating dedicated sleeper trainsets, were inaugurated in January 2026.
+These trains consist of sixteen air-conditioned sleeper coaches.

 History

 Efforts to increase speed

 In 1960, the Indian Railway Board commissioned a study to increase the speed of its trains, which was restricted to 96 km/h on the existent broad gauge lines.
 The Research Design and Standards Organisation was tasked with achieving a target speed of 160 km/h and an intermediate target of 120 km/h for passenger trains.
 Rajdhani Express trains, capable of reaching speeds of up to 120 km/h, were introduced in 1969.
 The Integral Coach Factory (ICF) at Madras manufactured the coaches, which were hauled by diesel locomotives.
-With the introduction of WAP-1 electric locomotives, Shatabdi Express trains introduced in 1988, were capable of running at a maximum speed of 130 km/h.
-From the late 1990s, the ICF coaches were began to be replaced by the safer LHB coaches designed by Linke-Hofmann-Busch of Germany.
+With the introduction of WAP-1 electric locomotives, Shatabdi Express trains, introduced in 1988, were capable of running at a maximum speed of 130 km/h.
+From the late 1990s, the ICF coaches began to be replaced by the safer LHB coaches designed by Linke-Hofmann-Busch of Germany.